MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 #### [Command Line / Visual Studio Code](#tab/tabid-vscode)

   > [!TIP]
-  > You can figure out a qubit id by using the @"microsoft.quantum.primitive.message" function and passing the qubit variable in the message, for example:
+  > You can figure out a qubit id by using the <xref:microsoft.quantum.intrinsic.message> function and passing the qubit variable in the message, for example:
   >
   > ```qsharp
   > Message($"0={register2[0]}; 1={register2[1]}");